Good News Roundup - Friday 16th October

 Here at Battersea we are massive rescue lovers (naturally) and love to shout about it all the time, but we want to know, are you also the proud owner of a rescue pet?
 No matter their size, shape or story we want you to show them off as part of our #RescueIsMyFavouriteBreed campaign because we think the world needs to see how great they really are.

-- If you’re an Instagram user, click this link on mobile to access an exclusive Battersea filter which works on you and your pet and share your photos and videos with the world!
+If you’re an Instagram user, you can access an exclusive Battersea filter from your mobile device which works on you and your pet and share your photos and videos with the world!

 Rescue animals everywhere need your help to spread the #RescueIsMyFavouriteBreed message so join our community of animal lovers and become a rescue hero by sharing your love for rescues.